Financial-Times/origami-build-service/README.md

 We also use [Pingdom] to track uptime.
 You should get notifications if you're a member of the Origami team.
 The Pingdom checks are:

-  * `Origami Build Service EU Origin (HTTPS)` checks that the Heroku App is responding to HTTPS requests.
+  * `Origami Build Service EU Origin (HTTPS)`: checks that the application is responding on HTTPS.
-  * `Origami Build Service EU Origin (HTTP)` checks that the Heroku App is responding to HTTP requests.
+  * `Origami Build Service EU Origin (HTTP)`: checks that the application is responding on HTTP.

 Trouble-Shooting
 ----------------

-We've tried to outline some common issues that can occur in the running of the build service, as well as possible solutions:
+We've outlined some common issues that can occur when running the build service:

-### What do I do if memory usage is really high?
+### What do I do if memory usage is high?

 For now, restart the Heroku dynos: